 Cost: Peak season (Dec-Feb) – $20 entry per adult, including a guided tour | Rest of the year – FREE, but no guided tours

-Best time to visit: Mid-December to mid-January (sometimes the season extends to late January or early February
+Best time to visit: Mid-December to mid-January (sometimes the season extends to late January or early February)

 Times: Daily from 9am – 5pm (exc.
 Christmas Day)